ebdrup/json-schema-benchmark/README.md

 ## `tv4` failed tests

-tv4 did not set default property in test &quot;invalid type for default, still valid when the invalid default is used&quot;

-tv4 did not set default property in test &quot;invalid string value for default, still valid when the invalid default is used&quot;

 tv4 failed the test &quot;invalid definition, invalid definition schema&quot;.
 Expected result: false but validator returned: true

 tv4 failed the test &quot;heterogeneous enum validation, something else is invalid&quot;.
 Expected result: false but validator returned: &quot;Cannot read property &#39;foo&#39; of null&quot;. **This excludes this validator from performance tests**